DALPy-Developers/DALPy/README.md

 # Cormen Lib
-The Cormen-lib module is an insular data structures and algorithms library based on the Thomas H. Cormen's *Introduction to Algorithms Third Edition.* This library was made specifically for administering and grading assignments related to data structure and algorithms in computer science.
+The Cormen-lib module is an insular data structures and algorithms library based on Thomas H. Cormen's *Introduction to Algorithms Third Edition*.
+This library was made specifically for administering and grading assignments related to data structure and algorithms in computer science.

 With this module students can receive progress reports on their problem sets in real time as they complete assignments.
 Additionally, student submission assessment is done with unit tests, instead of hand-tracing, ensuring that the grades